 Most new born babies have misshapen heads at birth and in the majority of cases this will self-correct in the first few weeks of their life.
 However, there are a number of reasons why a baby may continue to have a misshapen head or for a misshapen head to develop.
-It is important to recognise what is considered a normal head shape and the options available for babies who develop a flattening in early infancy.
+It’s important to recognise what is considered to be a normal head shape and the options available for babies who develop a flattening in early infancy.

 This blog posts explores the causes of a misshapen head and how long it takes for a baby’s head shape to fully develop to ensure you have all the information you need when finding the right treatment for your baby.